bopcho/typescript-challenges/README.md

 # typescript-challenges
-Documenting my progress learning Typescript.
+Documenting my progress learning the basics of Typescript.
 Most of the challenges are from checkio.org